Intreecom/robotlb/tutorial.md

 systemctl enable --now haproxy
 ```

-Now once we have haproxy up and running we need to update it's config at `/etc/haproxy/haproxy.cfg`.
+Now, once we have HA-proxy up and running we need to update its config at `/etc/haproxy/haproxy.cfg`.
 Here's an example config that you can put in here:

 ```cfg